untwisted/untwisted/BOOK.md

 >>>
 ~~~

-When the event DUMPED is processed then 'handle' is processed and it waits for the event LOAD
+When the event DUMPED is processed then handle is processed and it waits for the event LOAD
-to happen from the 'dispatcher' instance.
+to happen from the dispatcher instance.
 When the LOAD happens then it checks whether the value it carried
 matches the condition if it matches then it breaks the while loop.

 ### A simple chat server (chat_server.py)